obsidianmd/obsidian-help/en/Obsidian Sync/Obsidian Sync and third-party services.md

 > > 5.
 Press and hold your vault's folder, and then select **Move**.
 > > 6.
 Navigate to **On My iPhone** → **Obsidian**, and then press **Copy**.
 > > 7.
 Once the vault has been copied, while still in the Files app, navigate back to **iCloud Drive** → **Obsidian**, and then delete your vault folder there.
-> > 6.
+> > 8.
 Open the Obsidian app.

-You should be presented with the vault picker and your vault should now have a vault icon instead of a cloud, indicating it is no longer on iCloud Drive.
+In the vault switcher, your vault now has a vault icon instead of a cloud to indicate it's no longer synced to iCloud Drive.

 ## Remove your vault from a third-party sync service